laredoza/SingleSignOnApi/README.md

 ### Database Migration & Seeding
 - Postgres ( Run the SingleSignOn.Migrations.Postgres project or execute the migration scripts)
 - Microsoft Sql Server ( Run the SingleSignOn.Migrations.SqlServer project or execute the migration scripts )
+- MySql ( Run the SingleSignOn.Migrations.MySql project or execute the migration scripts )

 ## Database Configuration